 If you have bought Life insurance policies, participating in form of bonuses depends to a great extent on performance of Life Participating Funds of your insurers.

-Last year I wrote on the performances of these funds by three big Life insurers, namely Great Eastern Life (GE), NTUC Income and Prudential for the year 2010.
+The table below shows the performance of these funds by three big Life insurers, namely Great Eastern Life (GE), NTUC Income and Prudential for the year 2012.